thoughtcroft/directed-graph/README.txt

 Glow Navigator Project
 ======================

-This is a prototype for use with the Glow app designer tool developed at WiseTech Global (where I work).
+This is a prototype for use with the an app designer tool at my workplace.

 The project uses a directed graph approach to map the relationship between different objects such as

-- form-flows
+- formflows
 - templates (pages and forms)
 - conditions
 - command rules